vitejs/vite/docs/guide/api-vite-environment.md

 ## Separate module graphs

-Vite currently has a mixed browser and ssr module graph.
+Vite currently has a mixed browser and ssr/node module graph.
 Given an unprocessed or invalidated node, it isn't possible to know if it corresponds to the browser, ssr, or both environments.
 Module nodes have some properties prefixed, like `clientImportedModules` and `ssrImportedModules` (and `importedModules` that returns the union of both). `importers` contains all importers from both the browser and ssr environment for each module node.
 A module node also has `transformResult` and `ssrTransformResult`.

 In this proposal, each environment has its module graph (and a backward compatibility layer will be implemented to give time to the ecosystem to migrate).
 All module graphs have the same signature, so generic algorithms can be implemented to crawl or query the graph without depending on the environment. `hotUpdate` is a good example.
 When a file is modified, the module graph of each environment will be used to discover the affected modules and perform HMR for each environment independently.